 He’s done CCTV cameras, a crow, a fireplace, a huge tree, and even chainsaws.
 Some of them have even found home on the streets.
 Just look at the giant Ghettoblaster he made for the International Radio Festival 2012 in Zurich.
-Most of his cardboard sculptures are life size as you can see on the pictures below.
 Incredible Moving Installations Created Out Of Cardboard.
 Swiss Artist Zimoun creates sound sculptures and installation art that is a little bit strange.

 Plaster.
-Plaster is a building material used for the protective and/or decorative coating of walls and ceilings and for moulding and casting decorative elements.
-In English "plaster" usually means a material used for the interiors of buildings, while "render" commonly refers to external applications.
+General term for a broad range of building and sculpture materials Plaster is a building material used for the protective or decorative coating of walls and ceilings and for moulding and casting decorative elements.
+In English, "plaster" usually means a material used for the interiors of buildings, while "render" commonly refers to external applications.
 Another imprecise term used for the material is stucco, which is also often used for plasterwork that is worked in some way to produce relief decoration, rather than flat surfaces.

 The most common types of plaster mainly contain either gypsum, lime, or cement, but all work in a similar way.
 The plaster is manufactured as a dry powder and is mixed with water to form a stiff but workable paste immediately before it is applied to the surface.
 The reaction with water liberates heat through crystallization and the hydrated plaster then hardens.
+Forms of plaster have several other uses.
+Types Clay plaster .
 Plaster cast.
 A plaster cast is a copy made in plaster of another 3-dimensional form.

 This mural project is an amazing example of how capable children are given the opportunity to express themselves in new and innovative ways.
 I am so proud of the 208 students who collected over TEN THOUSAND bottle caps, caps that otherwise would have gone into the trash, to create this incredible ocean mural.
 There were so many valuable steps involved, all of which I will discuss here.
 Lifecasting - hands.
 Materials Alginate This molding compound forms a rubbery elastomer within minutes of mixing with water.